Eagle Rays: Family Myliobatididae

 Bait and Tackle: Bat rays eat a wide variety of foods with oysters, clams, crabs, shrimp, abalone, snails and worms being scarffed down on a regular basis.
 To be expected, they’ll also take almost any bait.
 However, frozen or live squid, and live bait such as anchovies, ghost shrimp, mud shrimp and grass shrimp, produce most of the fish.
 Frozen squid is the least expensive and easiest bait to use and is undoubtedly the number one bait for bat rays.

 Comments: Although Ray Cannon’s book How To Fish the Pacific Coast holds a cherished spot on my library shelf, and in many ways was a model for Pier Fishing In California, I believe he was wrong in his comments on bat rays.
 His most egregious was that “These giant Bat Rays should be exterminated whenever possible because of their menace to crabs, lobsters, and all kinds of edible shellfish.”
 Although it’s true that those species may be included in a bat ray’s diet, I’m not sure why they were singled out over predators.
 I think it reflects the thinking of the day, in particular the opinion that bat rays were a danger to commercial oyster operations, i.e., those in Tomales Bay.
 We know today that they are not a danger to those operations; in fact, they may help by keeping crabs under control.
 I’m not sure why he made a second statement, an assertion that bat rays are “Seldom taken by anglers.”
 Even back in those days bat rays (usually called sting rays, or in earlier days stingarees) were a common catch, and several shark and ray derbies were conducted along the coast, the most famous probably being that at Moss Landing.
+For years PFIC/UPSAC had a Mud Marlin Derby at the Berkeley Pier where sometimes more than a hundred anglers would be seeking out the big rays.
 Today, many anglers concentrate on bat rays.
 The rays reach a very large size, they put up a strong fight, and are delicious to eat once the fight is over (although more and more people practice catch-and-release with them).

 Of interest are the bat ray pools found at several aquariums (including the Monterey Aquarium, The Aquarium Of the Pacific, and the Chula Vista Nature Center).
 The bat rays can be petted and in fact are rather pet-like; some even seem to like to have their backs stroked.
 Yes, their stingers have been removed!
 The venomous spines are cut off about once a month (before they reach a length long enough to hurt anyone).
 Apparently the bat rays receive no harm from these “manicures,” in fact the spines are made of keratin, the same substance found in human fingernails, and the spines grow back.
 However, bat rays in the wild still have their spines and can inflict a painful wound, so be very careful if you catch one (and some bat rays have two or even three stingers).
 For some reason Stearns Wharf in Santa Barbara sees a lot of small, immature bat rays and they’re usually called monkey face rays.